 Your baby must sleep in a safe place, even when you are away from home.
-Never, under any circumstances, put your baby to bed in an adult bed and don't use pillows.
+Never, under any circumstances, put your baby to bed alone in an adult bed and don't use pillows.
 If you don't have a crib, a blanket placed directly on the floor can act as a temporary safe bed for a baby who is less than 6 months old.
 Using a mattress placed on the ground or a playpen are two other potential solutions for putting your baby to bed when you are travelling.
 If using a playpen, do not add mattresses or padding.
 A car seat should be used only for transporting your baby in the car.
 Car seats and baby seats should not be used in place of a crib as they are not a safe place for sleeping.

-When you go for walks, your baby will be safest and most comfortable sleeping on her back in a stroller.
+If you use a stroller when you go for walks, your baby will be safest and most comfortable sleeping on her back.
 The back of the stroller should fold down flat or almost flat, and your baby should be properly strapped in.
+Some parents prefer using a secure baby carrier for walks (see Baby carriers, page 758).